How much will retirement cost? If stops you in your tracks, you’re not alone.

 More than 80 percent of retirees are confident they will have enough money to live comfortably throughout retirement, according to a study by the Employee Benefits Research Institute.
 But the same research finds that many still would find it helpful if their workplace offered education or advice on managing financial priorities, like budgeting and saving for the future.

 At this point, many individuals may find that a little guidance can help.
-A financial planner or adviser can run a more sophisticated risk and tax-analysis of your retirement portfolio, help you select the best investments to reach your goal and meet with you periodically to ensure you’re on track to reach your target.
+A retirement financial advisor can run a more sophisticated risk and tax-analysis of your retirement portfolio, help you select the best investments to reach your goal and meet with you periodically to ensure you’re on track to reach your target.

 Groups like the Financial Planning Association have listings of planners in your area and you can find fee-only planners at the National Association of Personal Financial Advisors Opens a New Window. .
 These are a good choice if you just want to give your plan an occasional review or tune-up, and not necessarily hire someone to manage your assets on a day-to-day basis.